sandman21vs/MaixBitCase/README.md

 	21: PAGE

-- Insert Maix Bit board with camera assembled
+- Insert Maix Bit board with camera assembled and display connected
 - Use the printed bar with screws to fix the baord

 ![plot](./Images/assembly.jpg)